locationtech/jts/doc/JTS_Version_History.md

 * Fix `PackedCoordinateSequence.Float` construction methods (#379, #381)
 * Fix bug in `Quadtree.ensureExtent` (#416)
 * Fix bugs in `LinearLocation` endpoint handling (#421)
+* Fix bug in `MinimumBoundingCircle` maximum diameter algorithm, and provide method for it

 ## JTS TestRunner